WrestleMania 39: Undercard matches

 Since April 2022, Austin Theory and John Cena had been teasing a match against each other over social media.
 The two briefly came face-to-face during Cena's 20-year anniversary celebration on the June 27, 2022, episode of Raw, where Theory mocked Cena and called him out of touch.
 In February 2023, during the Elimination Chamber post-event press conference after Theory had retained the United States Championship at the event, Theory was annoyed that everyone was asking about Cena instead of his own accomplishments.
 After it was announced that Cena would be making his return on the March 6 episode of Raw, Theory stated that he would be giving him a warm welcome back.
 Theory confronted Cena on that episode and claimed that Cena was an inspiration to him and then challenged Cena to face him at WrestleMania 39 for the United States Championship, however, Cena declined as he felt Theory was not ready.
 After some coaxing from Theory, Cena allowed his hometown of Boston to decide, and they cheered to see the match, which prompted Cena to accept the challenge.
+On March 24, it was confirmed that the match would open Night 1.

 At the Royal Rumble, Logan Paul, who had been out with an injury since Crown Jewel in November 2022, made a surprise return as an entrant in the men's Royal Rumble match and eliminated Seth "Freakin" Rollins.
 Following this, Rollins began bad mouthing Paul in interviews, stating that he did not want Paul to be in WWE.
 At Elimination Chamber during the titular match, Paul snuck into the Chamber and attacked Rollins, costing him the United States Championship.
 Paul accepted Rollins' invitation to appear on the March 6 episode of Raw, where Rollins wanted to fight only for Paul to decline and state that he would not fight for free and hinted that they could fight at WrestleMania 39.
 WrestleMania host The Miz then claimed that he could make the match official, and it was later confirmed.
-On his Impaulsive podcast, Paul said that the match would be happening on Night 1.
+On his Impaulsive podcast, Paul stated that the match would be happening on Night 1.